A Practical Approach to Interval Refinement for math.h/cmath Functions

-If the maximum and minimum values taken by the function in its whole domain are also known, they can be compared to the obtained values of $y_l'$ and $y_u'$ in order not to return values outside the actual range of $f$.
+If the actual range of $f$ in its whole domain is known, $y_l'$ and $y_u'$ can be compared with it to make sure they do not fall outside.

-\leveltwo{Indirect Propagation} Assume, again, that function $f$ is quasi-isotonic.
-For inverse propagation, i.e., the process of inferring a new interval $[x'_l, x'_u] \subseteq [x_l, x_u]$ for $\var{x}$ starting from the interval $[y_l, y_u]$ for $\var{y}$, we handle the problem by looking for a lower bound for the values of $x$ that satisfy equation $y_l = f(\var{x})$, and an upper bound for the values of $x$ that satisfy equation $y_u = f(\var{x})$.
-We will then use the results of these two different searches to correctly refine interval $[x_l, x_u]$ into $[x'_l, x'_u]$, when it is possible.
-We therefore designed two different algorithms, $\lowerbound$ and $\upperbound$, capable of carrying out the tasks suggested by their names, for the equation $y = f(\var{x})$, where $y$ is a given single value of $\var{y}$.
+\leveltwo{Indirect Propagation} Assume function $f$ is quasi-isotonic.
+Indirect propagation, i.e., the process of inferring a new interval $[x'_l, x'_u] \subseteq [x_l, x_u]$ for $\var{x}$ starting from the interval $[y_l, y_u]$ for $\var{y}$, is carried out by separately looking for a lower bound for the values of $x$ satisfying $y_l = f(\var{x})$, and an upper bound for the values of $x$ satisfying $y_u = f(\var{x})$.
+We use such bounds to refine correctly interval $[x_l, x_u]$ into $[x'_l, x'_u]$.
+We designed two different algorithms, $\lowerbound$ and $\upperbound$, that carry out such tasks for the equation $y = f(\var{x})$, where $y$ is a given single value of $\var{y}$.
+They extend the well known dichotomic search method to quasi-isotonic functions.
+For brevity, we describe in detail algorithm $\lowerbound$ in the next section, leaving $\upperbound$, which is symmetric, to Appendix~\ref{one:upper-bounds}.

-For a sake of brevity, we describe in detail algorithm $\lowerbound$ in the next section, while Section~\ref{three:algs-upper-bound} describes only the main features of the algorithm for computing the upper bound.
-However, the interested reader can find the pseudocode and theoretical results for algorithm $\upperbound$ in Appendix~\ref{one:upper-bounds}.

-Algorithms $\lowerbound$ and $\upperbound$, which extend the well known dichotomic search method to quasi-isotonic functions, guarantee properties on whether the newly found bounds for $\var{x}$ satisfy the equation $y = f(\var{x})$ that are expressed by the predicates presented below.

-In more details, function $\lowerbound$, given as Algorithm~\ref{alg:lower_bound}, returns a value $l$ that satisfies one of the following predicates:
+Function $\lowerbound$ (Algorithm~\ref{alg:lower_bound}) returns a value $l$ satisfying one of the following predicates: